 Up to this point there is little to no variation to our daily eating habits.
 This is what goes in our stomachs 7 days a week, 365 days a year.
 At dinner I can get a little more creative, but still try to keep total costs of ingredients under $5/night.

 Some of my go-to favorites here are still hamburgers and chips; spaghetti and a meat with homemade sauce; shredded chicken tacos; and grilled pork tenderloin with baked or mashed potatoes.
 Sounds pretty tasty still, right?
 And because I did use my previous 2.5 years of cruising free time on my hands to brush up on my skills in the kitchen, they usually are.
 You’re still able to do that with a $70/week grocery cart?, you may ask.
-Yup, and that is because we have lowered ourselves to shopping at Walmart.
+Yup, and that is because we have lowered ourselves to shopping at Walmart, have lots to buy this month including my health supplements, check these products.

 Not only do we make our weekly trips there, but we buy store brand as much as possible.
 And as much as we dislike the corporation, our wallets do appreciate the visit there.
 Check out their prices of a lot of staple items we purchase.